Back to Articles

 Te is the effective duration of a shock pulse.

-In MIL-STD-810F, Te is defined as the minimum length of continuous time that contains the root-mean-square (RMS) time history amplitudes exceeding in value ten percent of the peak RMS amplitude associated with the shock event.
+In MIL-STD-810F, Te is defined as the minimum length of continuous time that contains the root-mean-square (RMS) time history amplitudes exceeding ten percent of the peak RMS amplitude associated with the shock event.

 In MIL-STD-810H, Te is defined from the zero crossing for the first measurement acceleration “above the instrumentation noise floor” until the perceived end of the shock.
 See page 516.8A-6 of the MIL-STD-810H document for more information on the difference between these calculations.